 One of the Greatest Things We Ever Did

-Robert Whited recalls movement of his unit from Seoul to Inchon and later Wonsan.
-The 5th Marines did not immediately go up to the Chosin Reservoir, but instead ran patrols out of Heungnam where he remembers encountering their first Chinese.
+Robert Whited recalls movement of his unit from Seoul to Incheon and later Wonsan.
+He explains the 5th Marines did not immediately go up to the Chosin (Jangjin) Reservoir but, instead, ran patrols out of Heungnam where he remembers encountering their first Chinese.
 He describes how when they were establishing a roadblock they were hit by the Chinese and pushed back to Hagaru-ri and Koto-ri and ultimately to the seashore.
-During the retreat, they were protecting thousands of Korean refugees who were ultimately loaded on a cargo ship and taken to Busan.
+He describes how, during the retreat, they were protecting thousands of Korean refugees who were ultimately loaded on a cargo ship and taken to Busan.

 Marine Corp Hymn and Japanese Whiskey